 Frequently asked questions about visiting Berlin

-As of my trip in September 2021, large majority of Berliners were vaccinated or waiting on their second dose.
+As of my trip in September 2021, a large majority of Berliners were vaccinated or waiting on their second dose.
 Masks are required in public transport and inside official establishments.
-The clubs had just re-opened but requiring vaccination certificates to enter.
+The clubs had just re-opened but required vaccination certificates to enter.

 If you are American, I would say the closest comparison might be Washington DC.

 There's the main city center that is very hustle and bustle, and very industrial.
 But there are still green spaces to be found in the city.
 Public transport is affordable and accessible and will need you to outside Burroughs that can be grungy, extremely gentrified, or somewhere in between.
 And of course, there are suburbs that can be like the countryside (Spandau).
 Generally, the city is extremely diverse and safe to visit for tourists.